-The Colorado Attorney General took the unusual step of issuing a formal opinion in 2013 to declare internet gaming sites illegal for Colorado residents.
-Sports betting was not addressed.
+The Colorado Attorney General took the unusual step of issuing a formal opinion in 2013 to declare internet gaming sites illegal for Colorado residents, although sports betting was not addressed.
+Even though this is the case, there are still lots of online gambling sites for Colorado residents and no individual has ever had any legal issues gambling online in the state, so it’s generally accepted playing online is fine.

 Colorado is a land-locked state between the West and Midwest sections of America.
 Named for its famous Colorado River, it is bordered by Utah on the west, Wyoming to the north, Nebraska and Kansas to the west, and Oklahoma and New Mexico to the south.